Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Limitations

+\paragraph{Hyperparameter Tuning.} First, our methods, though lightweight, still rely on hyperparameter selection (e.g., the value of k in KCD, the clustering strategy in MCD, and hyperparameters for the learned projection), which may require moderate tuning for optimal performance.
+Specifically, we observe relatively high variance during the training of our MLP projection network.
+We hypothesize that this stems from the over-parameterization of the MLP (projecting from about $d=4096$ to $d=256$ with around 1 million parameters), trained on a limited dataset of only 2,000 samples.
+Consequently, the optimization landscape is highly sensitive to random initialization across different runs.
+We believe that in real-world deployment, with much scaled-up training data, this variance would diminish, producing a more robust separation space; though large-scale data collection was outside our current scope.
+Future work could also explore more advanced model architectures and training recipes beyond supervised contrastive learning to enhance stability and performance.

-Second, our benchmark, while a significant step towards realism, serves as a proof-of-concept and is not exhaustive of the full spectrum of attacks and benign queries found in the wild.
+\paragraph{Evaluation Scale.} Our benchmark, while a significant step towards realism, serves as a proof-of-concept and is not exhaustive of the full spectrum of attacks and benign queries found in the wild.
 Therefore, a more comprehensive benchmark for jailbreak detection is still urgently needed.
 While real-world traffic is typically dominated by benign requests, our simplified benchmark utilizes a balanced 1:1 split to ensure statistical significance for AUROC and F1 metrics.
-However, our framework is naturally suited for imbalanced streams because it outputs a continuous score rather than a hard label.
 In production, the decision threshold $\theta$ can be calibrated on a validation set to enforce a strict False Positive Rate (e.g., FPR $< 1\%$) regardless of the test set balance.
 Our high AUROC scores (approaching 0.99 for MCD) indicate that the method maintains a high True Positive Rate, even when the threshold is set strictly to suppress false alarms.
 We leave a more detailed discussion to future work.

-Third, our reliance on white-box access to internal representations is an intentional design choice targeting safe model serving.
+\paragraph{White-box Dependency.} Our requirement for internal representation of the protected model is an intentional design choice targeting safe model serving.
 This access enables detection at the ``last input token position,'' effectively identifying jailbreaks \textit{before} the model generates a response.
-This not only prevents the emission of toxic content but also saves the computational cost of full generation, which is often required by black-box output classifiers or consistency checks.
+This not only prevents the emission of toxic content but also saves the computational cost of full generation, which is often required by black-box output classifiers.
 Furthermore, as demonstrated in \cref{sec:layer_selection}, these internal middle layers provide a significantly cleaner separation of benign and malicious inputs than surface-level embeddings.